 Donating your genome and health data to science is a great way to enable advances in understanding human genetics, biology, and health.
 We seek volunteers willing to donate diverse personal information to become a public resource.

 Open data is a critical component of the scientific method, but genomes are both identifiable and predictive.
 As a result, many studies choose to withhold data from participants and restrict access to researchers.
-The PGP's public data is a common ground to collaborate and improve knowledge about genomes.
+The PGP's public data is a common ground to collaborate and improve our understanding of genomes.